 Originally, we had planned to camp at Skidaway Island State Park in Savannah.
 But there were no more campgrounds available at the time we started making our reservations, so we had to change our plans.
-We finally decided to camp in Fort McAllister State Park instead, as there were some campgrounds available there and it wasn’t too far from Savannah.
+We finally decided to camp at Fort McAllister State Park instead, as there were some campgrounds available there and it wasn’t too far from Savannah.

 And even though Fort McAllister was not our first choice, we really enjoyed our experience!
 This was our first time camping in Georgia (in fact, it was our first time camping outside of Canada) and the experience couldn’t have been better.
 It was the perfect mix of nature, tranquility, trails and an interesting history!